niftynei/droidtalks/drawables/drawables.md

 ```

 ^ The Drawable.Callback is how the View and Drawable talk.
 Its a very simple
-^ interface that allows the Drawable to tell the View it needs redrawn.
+^ interface that allows the Drawable to tell the View it needs to be redrawn.
 The View then
 ^ invalidates itself in the area the Drawable occupies.
 Let's focus on the invalidateDrawable method.

 ---